microsoft/FluidFramework/packages/tools/client-debugger/client-debugger/src/data-visualization/Overview.md

 **TODO**: investigate existing dependency tracking libraries we can take advantage of.
 Otherwise, just storing weak references to the DDSs/Handles + interval-based state cleanup will probably be sufficient.

+## Follow-Up Work

+These follow-up items were noted above, but we will enumerate them here for completeness:

+1. Dependency tracking to avoid memory leaks
+1. Broadcast data _diffs_ instead of complete summaries.

+-   GraphQL might give us some nice options here.

+Other follow-up items:

+1. Update batching

+    -   For DDSs receiving rapid updates, we may not wish to broadcast updates on every single edit ("op" event).
+        It would likely be worth introducing some simple, minimal time threshold in which we will post updates.

+1. Verify that the proposed flow is fast enough to prevent visual delays on the consumer side.

+-   I.e. we don't want the devtools extension to be displaying lots of spinners while it and the debugger chat back and forth.